itishrishikesh/pareshaan/_nocode/docs/entity_relationship.md

-There'll be five key entities of our system,
+There'll be four key entities of our system,
 1. **User**
 2. **Bug**
 3. **Attachment**